-The NAPLAN assessments are conducted in school only on 14, 15 and 16 May 2019.
-Home educators administer the tests during the week commencing 20 May 2019.
+The NAPLAN assessments are conducted in school on Tuesday, 12, Wednesday.
+13 and Thursday, 14 May 2020 only.
+Home educators administer the tests during the week commencing 18 May 2020.

 The purpose of NAPLAN is to provide parents with information about the achievement of their child in relation to performance of students in the same year level across Australia.
 The results also provide those responsible for teaching with information that can be helpful in planning the child’s continuing education.
 In the case of home educators, this information is useful to you as a parent and also as the child’s teacher.